 Most faculty positions are posted in the fall semester to start the following academic year.
-As such, graduate students and postdoctoral scholars going on the job market for faculty positions within the next year should attend our fall workshop series to prepare your application packets.
+As such, graduate students and postdoctoral scholars going on the job market for faculty positions within the next year should prepare and submit their application packets in the fall semester.
 The spring career workshop series helps you sharpen your interview skills and prepare for job talks, just in time for on-campus interview season.

 Teaching Workshops for Future Faculty and TA Development

-The fall teaching workshop series includes four workshops delivered over two days, with the first two workshops on the second Friday in October and the last two workshops occurring on the second Friday in November.
+The spring teaching workshop series includes four workshops delivered over two days, with the first two workshops on the last Friday in February and the last two workshops occurring on the last Friday in March.
 We welcome you to attend one or all of the sessions as your schedule allows.

 These workshops are aimed at graduate students and postdoctoral scholars who are teaching assistants and/or preparing for careers as faculty in higher education.
 While this workshop series contributes to the foundation-level learning outcomes for the Teach to Teaching certificate and the associate level CIRTL certificate, all are welcome regardless of membership in these certificate programs.

-This workshop contributes to Tech to Teaching learning outcome F1.1
+This workshop contributes to Tech to Teaching learning outcome F2.1

-This workshop contributes to Tech to Teaching learning outcome F5.1
+This workshop contributes to Tech to Teaching learning outcome F2.2

-This workshop contributes to Tech to Teaching learning outcome F4.1
+This workshop contributes to Tech to Teaching learning outcome F3.1

 This workshop contributes to Tech to Teaching learning outcome F4.2